 For qualifying renewable energy resources less than 50 kilowatts in which the customer submitted a complete interconnection application prior to January 2, 2018, the customer will be billed for all energy (kWh) supplied by the utility and will be credited for any energy (kWh) supplied to the grid in accordance with Option 4 of Schedule SQF.

-To submit a completed Application, appropriate Interconnection Agreement and One Line diagram and New Base Vendor Form, applicants can send documentation via email to NetMeteringTx@entergy.com.
+To submit a completed Application, appropriate Interconnection Agreement, One Line diagram and New Base Vendor Form, applicants can send documentation via email to NetMeteringTx@entergy.com.

 Please click here to submit any questions for potential installations in Entergy Texas, Inc.